margaretmf/margaretmf.github.io/creativewriting.md

 It's trickery.
 The evil in our hearts and thoughts masquerading for what's real.
 It's two-faced, it's like an imposter, a fraud, a clown, a mask beguiling me with lies.
-Evil sits with pretense wanting to be undiscovered, and not unmasked.
+Evil sits with pretense wanting to be uncovered, and not unmasked.
 Do you really believe in the duplicity and the lies?
 All of this goes into the dumpster, all pretense is let go of.